mth229/mth229.github.io/functions.md

 The exponent in the inverse trigonometric functions is *just* mathematical notation for the longer expression "arctan" or "arccos".
 (It definitely is not a reciprocal.)
-The `julia` functions -- like most all computer languages -- abbreviate these names to `atan`, `acos` or `asin`.
+The `Julia` functions -- like most all computer languages -- abbreviate these names to `atan`, `acos` or `asin`.